-Basic and diluted net loss per share was the same for each period presented, as the inclusion of all potential common shares outstanding would have been antidilutive.
+Basic and diluted net loss per share was the same for each period presented, as the inclusion of all potential common shares outstanding would have been antidilutive due to the net loss reported for each period presented.

 The rights, including the liquidation and dividend rights, of the holders of Class A and Class B common stock are identical, except with respect to voting.
 Each share of Class A common stock is entitled to one vote per share and each share of Class B common stock is entitled to 10 votes per share.
 As the liquidation and dividend rights are identical for Class A and Class B common stock, the undistributed earnings are allocated on a proportionate basis and the resulting net loss per share will, therefore, be the same for both Class A and Class B common stock on an individual or combined basis.